-How can you solve the mouthwash burn?
-Get back to basics —brushing and flossing can work wonders for your oral health.
-But if you prefer the whole suite of smile tools, look for an alcohol-free mouthwash with low amounts of menthol.
+So, how can you solve the mouthwash burn?
+Get back to basics — creating a consistent brushing and flossing routine can work wonders for your oral health.
+But if you prefer the whole suite of smile tools, look for a therapeutic, alcohol-free mouthwash with low amounts of menthol.
 Ask your dentist for a recommendation.